 The second year provides you with some choice but also introduces some of the more advanced areas of mathematics, such as complex analysis, allowing you to develop your particular strengths and interests in the third year.
 In year two you continue to study your chosen language in preparation for year three.
 At the end of year two you decide if you would like to study abroad, or transfer to the BSc and remain in Birmingham for year three.

-Third Year abroad
+Year 3 abroad

 You spend your third year studying mathematics at one of our partner universities in France, Germany, Italy, Portugal or Spain, under the EU’s Erasmus scheme.